 Encap has made a major discovery of a resin-based organic coating, called CoForm™, that would seem to defy Organic Chemistry 101.
 It is well-documented and commonly accepted in organic science communities by polymeric scientists and chemical engineers that all organic coatings (such as paints, varnishes, stains, industrial coatings, polyurethanes, polyurea, and epoxies) are permeable to oxygen and water\moisture - that these coatings, over time, permit the passage of oxygen and water through their surfaces.
 This makes these coatings poor protectors of metal against oxidation, which, as we all know, forms the basis for corrosion.
 At best, these organic coatings merely inhibit or stall corrosion - some better than others.
 CoForm™changes this paradigm forever.

 Stopping Global Corrosion

 Because CoForm™is impermeable to oxygen and moisture\water it can stop corrosion globally.
 This scientific conclusion was made by Applied Technical Services, Inc. (ATS) during several Water Vapor Transmission Tests that it conducted for Encap.
 ATS is a certified independent testing lab known and respected around the globe (see: www.atslab.com).
-In its findings, ATS determined that only 1/one-billionth of a grain of water vapor was able to penetrate ENCAP’s thin-films of coating.
+In its findings, ATS determined that only 1/one-billionth of a grain of water vapor was able to penetrate Encap's thin-films of CoForm.